Pay

 Google runs an Adwords

-of clients, a minimum spend, and to have passed a written exam.
-One
+minimum number of clients, a minimum spend, and to have passed a

-such search engine marketing firm that I can recommend (for Google Adwords, as
+engine marketing firm that I can recommend (for Google Adwords,

-well as search engine optimization marketing in general would be 22M,
+as well as search engine optimization marketing in general would

 training and Adwords